 Delta Institute was hired by the City of Chicago Office of the Mayor to conduct a comprehensive assessment of the entire municipal waste system and its directly related impacts on the community.
-As a core part of our efforts, Delta Institute developed a holistic, pragmatic roadmap with short-term recommendations for 2021-2022 to re-envision what materials management in Chicago could look like, while ultimately turning waste into resource.
+As a core part of our efforts, Delta Institute developed a holistic, pragmatic roadmap with short- and long-term recommendations to re-envision what materials management in Chicago could look like, while ultimately turning waste into resource.

 Brief Overview of What We’re Doing

 Delta has worked with a diverse roster of stakeholders, including City of Chicago municipal departments, fellow nonprofits, universities, community groups, and individuals.
 We are grateful to them for their insights, keen understanding, and feedback.
 Strategies were developed through: Review of current waste and recycling data, programs, policies, and infrastructure; Analysis of best practices and programs in peer cities; and, Engagement with stakeholders in the City, the private sector, and Chicago communities.